Author: Jaye Kelly-Johnston

 - Platform-specific technical skills and documentation practices.

-Programs should maintain supervision, continuing education, and competency assessments tied to teletherapy practices.
+Programs should keep supervision, continuing education, and competency assessments tied to teletherapy practices.

 Measuring outcomes and quality improvement